-- Reputation Management & Expectation Guidelines
+- General Reputation Management & Expectation Guidelines

-- Social Media Management & Expectations Guidelines
+- Social Media Reputation Management & Expectations

 - Best Practices for Our Business Community

 - Updated External Talking Points

 - Internal Talking Points

-- Social Media Best Practices
+- General Social Media Best Practices

-The OC Strong & United toolkit will continue to evolve as summer draws nearer, so please stay tuned for updates.
+The OC Strong & United toolkit may evolve as summer draws nearer, so please stay tuned for updates.
 If you have any feedback regarding additional tools that would be helpful to you and other businesses, please reach out to Jessica Waters at JWaters@oceancitymd.gov.